Skip to main content

 Global Cognitive Function Moderate Improvement Significant Improvement

 This data is illuminating.
-The alone was effective, but it came with the common drawback of losing valuable muscle and bone along with fat.
+The lifestyle intervention alone was effective, but it came with the common drawback of losing valuable muscle and bone along with fat.
 Adding testosterone mitigated these negative effects, preserving the very tissues that are critical for metabolic health and physical function.
 Furthermore, it produced superior gains in aerobic fitness and even enhanced cognitive function, demonstrating a truly systemic benefit.

 Table 2 ∞ Sample Weekly Integrated Protocol For Men